Have you ever found your test questions on the internet?

 You may be surprised at just how much of your content is available on test bank and homework help sites.
 Few things are more frustrating for faculty than discovering that their online exam questions are available to students with a few quick clicks on the internet.
 Test bank and homework help websites make it all too easy to find and share your test questions, but what can you do to remove test questions online?

 While most of these test bank and homework help websites were initially intended to provide students more access to study materials, there have been reports that students are using study sites to cheat on online exams.
 Students can easily copy and paste your test questions word-for-word; some are even in the chronological order as the real test.
-As an initial defense against this, many universities and colleges opt to implement a lockdown browser.
-However, standalone lockdown browsers only address a small portion of the problem.
+As an initial defense against this, many universities and colleges opt to lockdown internet browsers.
+However, standalone browser lockdown software only address a small portion of the problem.
 Almost every student has a cell phone or access to another device, such as a tablet.
-If an online exam only has a lockdown browser in place, students can easily search the internet using their cell phone or any other device.
+If an online exam only has a browser lock in place, students can easily search the internet using their cell phone or any other device.

 So, the problem continues.